Copiapó: Raid Atacama

 This is the event that gathers the most 4x4 automobiles in the world, and it began in 1992.

 The effort and spirit of Raid Atacama has made it worthy of the National Award for Tourism.
 For over 21 years, the Atacama Raid has been the cornerstone of the development of off-road activities along Chile, and its example has been followed by many clubs and even several companies.

 In the last seven years, the enrollment has kept steady on an average of about 500 vehicles per event, and more than 1,800 participants from all regions of the country and abroad.

 In 1997, it reached the largest number of participants to date, bringing together 613 4x4 vehicles.
 With no other event as large, this made it possible to apply for registration as a world record.
 Another of the achievements is to hold, without competition, the record for international off-road event (amateur) with greater permanence in time.

 Rally Dakar

-In the last years, Copiapó has been not only one of the Chilean communes the Rally Dakar Chile-Argentina has passed through, but also the place of birth of Jaime Prohens, considered by some as one of the most important participants of this rally.
+In the last years, Copiapó is one of the Chilean communes the Rally Dakar Chile-Argentina has passed through.

 Transportation

 Copiapo is served by Desierto de Atacama Airport, with commercial passenger airline service on three of Chile's major airlines.

-As mentioned above, there is also an important railway in the city.